lunamidori5/Midori-AI/content/subsystem/manager/_index.md

 * **Midori AI Discord:** [Join our Discord server](https://discord.gg/xdgCx3VyHU)

 ## ----- Install Backends -----
+- [LocalAI](https://github.com/mudler/LocalAI) - For LLM inference, Embedding, and more
-- [LocalAI]({{%relref "subsystem/local-ai" %}}) - For LLM inference, Embedding, and more
+- [Ollama](https://github.com/ollama/ollama) - For LLM inference, Embedding, and more
-- [AnythingLLM]({{%relref "subsystem/anythingllm" %}}) - For chating with your docs using LocalAI or other LLM hosts
+- [AnythingLLM](https://github.com/Mintplex-Labs/anything-llm) - For chating with your docs using LocalAI or other LLM hosts
-- Big-AGI - For chating with your docs using LocalAI or other LLM hosts
+- [Big-AGI](https://github.com/enricoros/big-AGI) - For chating with your docs using LocalAI or other LLM hosts
-- [InvokeAI]({{%relref "subsystem/invokeai" %}}) - For making photos using AI models
+- [InvokeAI](https://github.com/invoke-ai/InvokeAI) - For making photos using AI models
-- Axolotl - For training your own fine tuned LLMs
+- [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) - For training your own fine tuned LLMs
+- [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - For Setting up / running LLM "Experts"

 ## ----- Model Info and Links -----